spinhalf-com/recipe_manager/readme.md

     recipe_cuisine:{string}
     gousto_reference:{integer}

-Save Rating
+###Save Rating

   Method: POST

   Path: /api/v1/rating

   Body:

       rating:{integer}
       users_id:{integer}
       recipes_id:{integer}

-    Notes
+##Notes

 Requests are secured by the requirement for a header token: ApiToken : {token} This is how the user identity is resolved for the rating endpoint.

 For the sake of convenience, if you use Postman, all endpoints are testable by importing the file Recipe Manager.postman_collection.json in the root of the project: this includes a working ApiToken value in the header of each request.

-Each endpoint is also testable by running: phpunit --debug
+There is also a small number of unit tests - each endpoint is also testable by running: phpunit --debug